severalnines/docs/components.rst

 ``replication_onfail_failover_script=<path to the script on ClusterControl node>``

 * This script executes as soon as it has been discovered that a failover is needed.
 If the script returns non-zero it will force the failover to abort.
 If the script is defined but not found, the failover will be aborted.
-Four arguments are supplied to the script: arg1='all servers'  arg2='oldmaster' arg3='candidate', arg4='slaves of oldmaster' and passed like this: ``scriptname arg1 arg2 arg3 arg4``.
+Four arguments are supplied to the script: arg1='all servers'  arg2='old master' arg3='candidate', arg4='slaves of old master' and passed like this: ``scriptname arg1 arg2 arg3 arg4``.
 * The script must be accessible on the controller and executable.
 * Example: ``replication_onfail_failover_script=/usr/local/bin/failover_script.sh``